Developing a marketing plan

 Project where you will be in five years — "What are my long-term goals?"

 If you start out small and want to remain small, be clear about this in your plan.
 If your long term goal is to expand over the years, to gain an international market, or to sell franchising rights, be clear about this as well.
-Define the steps you plan to take to grow your business and how you will adjust your marketing activities to reach these goals.
+Define the steps you plan to take in order to grow your business and how you will adjust your marketing activities to reach these goals.

 - Planning for business growth